 |Materials and Test Shipped to You||Contents: Text and multiple-choice test shipped to you.||$120|

 |No Text (I Already Own Text) and Test Online||Contents: Online multiple-choice test only.

 |No Text (I Already Own Text) and Test Shipped||Contents: Multiple-choice test shipped only.

 (I already own "Massage Therapy Research" text.)

 |Fully Online Materials and Test||Contents: Text and multiple-choice test all online.||$120|

 Do you have the Massage Therapy Research textbook?
-See your enrollment options below for "I already own the text".
+See your enrollment options above for "I already own the text".